nuitrcs/intro_to_SQL/intro_sql.md

 );
 ```

-But you can also do the above query by joining tables together, as we may learn later.  (`IN` is an expensive operation, meaning it can take a long time to run in large databases.)
+But you can also do the above query by joining tables together.  (`IN` is an expensive operation, meaning it can take a long time to run in large databases.)

-### Exercise 9
+### Exercise 11

-Find the first\_name and last\_name of patients who have been attended by a cardiologist.
+Using subqueries, find the first\_name and last\_name of patients who have been attended by a cardiologist.
 (Hint: you may need to use more than two tables.
 The database schema is your friend!)

 ## Common Table Expressions (CTE)